benpolinsky/bp_custom_fields/README.md

 3. Content that only gets displayed on certin instances of resources.
 Let's say you only want to display a certain field on Post id 10.
 Or a post with the slug "breakfast."
 You could write some conditional logic in the view, but then you've got a field in your model that's only used for one instance.
 4. Content that's displayed on multiple resources..
 Sure you could create polymorphic model, but what if you're adding
 5. Gives a little more control to web admins who aren't rails developers, and that's one of the main goals I'd like to reach toward in terms of my rails development: how can we make rails apps as dynamic as possible, even after transferred to the client.
+6. Most importantly, ACF's flex_content fields are absolutely awesome.
+I'm working on a demo to show off this functionality.

 Much credit goes to ACF and its creator @elliotcondon for the inspiration.
 Wordpress and Rails are different beasts, and so while ACF relies on serialization of attributes in wordpress' main table (posts?), we're able to mvc this a bit more.